Knee osteoarthritis

 - Anti-inflammatory and pain-relieving medication

-- Medication and substances for cartilage strengthening
+- Medication and substances for strengthening cartilage

 - Injections into the joint with lubricants (hyaluronic acid or autologous blood) and anti-inflammatory medication (cortisone)

-Here you will find a detailed overview of all the conservative methods recommended and offered by PD Dr Andreas L. Oberholzer at our specialist centre.
+Here you will find a detailed overview of all conservative methods recommended and offered by PD Dr Andreas L. Oberholzer at our specialist centre.

 Surgical treatment methods